python-happybase/happybase/doc/user.rst

        print key, data

 The scanner examples above only limit the results by row key using the `row_start`, `row_stop`, and `row_prefix` arguments, but scanners can also limit results to certain columns, column families, and timestamps, just like :py:meth:`Table.row` and :py:meth:`Table.rows`.
-For advanced users, a filter string can be passed as the `filter` argument.
 Additionally, the optional `limit` argument defines how much data is at most retrieved, and the `batch_size` argument specifies how big the transferred chunks should be.
 The :py:meth:`Table.scan` API documentation provides more information on the supported scanner options.

+Scanners support more advanced filtering techniques by applying filters at the region servers.
+See the section on advanced filtering elsewhere in this tutorial to learn how to use this feature using HappyBase.

 Manipulating data